 Key Stage 2

-During KS2, children continue their learning journey as independent learners.
-In lower KS2, they will use their movement skills and apply principles of attack and defence within game situations.
+Lower KS2 children continue their learning journey as independent learners.
+In lower KS2 children will use their movement skills and apply principles of attack and defence within game situations.
 Self-awareness of how competitive environments can have an effect on emotions will be examined alongside the value of perseverance.
 Children will be encouraged to achieve despite failure or opposition.